Webinar

 While programmers/coders/engineers are extremely clever, we've found they may not fully understand addresses.

-Sure, they're ready to talk about variables, loops, arrays, the scope of stuff, callbacks, hoisting, events, overloading, pattern matching, packets, elements, and more.
+Sure, they're ready to talk about variables, loops, arrays, the scope of stuff, callbacks, hosting, events, overloading, pattern matching, packets, elements, and more.
 But if you point out that most house numbering starts at "1" and not "0," their heads may explode.

 We've worked with quite a few developers and helped them understand the facts around address data, beginning with our own engineers.
 Here are a few `false` notions that seem to keep popping up and kicking them in the teeth.